-For operators looking for a simple, efficient, and proven monitor, M-Series Balers can be delivered with BaleTrak Plus monitor.
+For operators looking for a simple, efficient, and proven monitor, M-Series Balers can be delivered with the BaleTrak Plus monitor.

 This display offers:

 All functions are easily managed through one button and one function logic, allowing quick baler starting.
-Large liquid crystal display (LCD) screen ensures comfortable control while the robust frame provides the required lifetime expected from John Deere electronics.
+Large liquid-crystal display (LCD) screen ensures comfortable control while the robust frame provides the required lifetime expected from John Deere electronics.